What are restrictive covenants?

 In such cases, you may be in breach of a covenant without any challenge.
 You can get restrictive covenant insurance to protect yourself where you have been in violation for over 12 months.

 You may even pass on the benefits of the insurance policy to any new owners of the property, should you choose to sell it.

 Retrospective consent for work

-If you cannot obtain an insurance policy, then you can approach the person for whose benefit the covenant is and seek a retrospective consent for work.
+If you cannot obtain an insurance policy, you can approach the person who benefits from the covenant and seek retrospective consent for work.